LearningRegistry/LearningRegistry/docs/install/ubuntu.rst

 8. Configure GPG, NGINX, and LR
 -------------------------------

-If you do not have an existing GPG Keypair for the node, create a new one via:
+Switch to the learnreg account, and if you do not have an existing GPG Keypair for the node, create a new one via:

 ::

+    sudo su - learnreg
     gpg --gen-key

 After doing this, take note of the key id, which is the last 16 characters of the key fingerprint.
 You can get this by doing: